Comanche (1956 film): Plot

 In 1875, near Durango, Mexico, a group of renegade Comanche attack a peaceful village and kidnap the daughter of a Spanish aristocrat as well as others.
 They escape the Mexican Army by crossing into US territory, taking their captives with them.

-Jim Read (Dana Andrews), a frontier scout, is sent to investigate and ease tensions between the Mexicans and the Comanche.
+Jim Read, a frontier scout, is sent to investigate and ease tensions between the Mexicans and the Comanche.
 However, longstanding hatred and the profitable business of scalp-hunting does not help in resolving the conflict.
 The Mexican government has agreed to stop paying for Comanche scalps, but the "white eyes" (Americans) are ignoring the agreement.

-Read is sent to negotiate with the Comanche chief, Quanah (Kent Smith).
-Whilst searching for Quanah, Read sees Art Downey (Stacy Harris), an alleged buffalo hunter who is in fact a scalp-hunter, shoot and wound a Comanche warrior.
+Read is sent to negotiate with the Comanche chief, Quanah.
+Whilst searching for Quanah, Read sees Art Downey, an alleged buffalo hunter who is in fact a scalp-hunter, shoot and wound a Comanche warrior.
 When Downey and his companion dismount to finish him off and take his scalp, Read and his companion, Puffer, rescue him and promises to take him to Chief Quanah.
 He also rescues Margarita, the Mexican aristo woman taken captive in the Comanche raid who had escaped from the raiding party led by the chief.
-Read, however, is himself accused of shooting the brave by Black Cloud (Henry Brandon), a dissident sub-chief, until the wounded brave, Quanah's brother, recovers enough to tell the great chief Read and Puffer had driven off the scalp-hunters and saved his life.
+Read, however, is himself accused of shooting the brave by Black Cloud, a dissident sub-chief, until the wounded brave, Quanah's brother, recovers enough to tell the great chief Read and Puffer had driven off the scalp-hunters and saved his life.